 The general public, but specific groups can be targeted.

-To get involved, please complete an Expression of Interest form [Festival of Ideas internal expression of interest form 2018 (MS Word , 53kb)] with an outline of what you would like to contribute.
-All submissions will be moderated by a panel of Associate Deans for Research or their representatives.
+To get involved, please complete an Internal Application form with an outline of what you would like to contribute.
+All submissions will be moderated by a Festival panel.

 We are now requesting submissions for the Festival programme.
-Please submit an Expression of Interest form [Festival of Ideas internal expression of interest form 2018 (MS Word , 53kb)] by Monday 23 October 2017.
+Please submit an Internal Application Form by Monday 22 October 2018.
 When submitted, these will be moderated, and we shall get in touch to let you know whether your submission is going to be supported in the programme.

 Thanks a lot.
 We had a great experience with Psych!York being part of the Festival.
 Our event surpassed our ambitions and in the end we had over 350 guests.